ThiagoSchetini/archinstaller-guide/README.md

 6 Hostname is the machine name, like "WorkstationX"

-7 Put password on sudo please!
+7 Put password on sudo if you want, but there is a potential risk: https://wiki.archlinux.org/title/Sudo#Disable_root_login

 8 Create at least one user for you like "joao" and mark it as a superuser